Usage

 Active Files are the set of files that at any given time either were uploaded to your account within the last 30 days (whether or not they are currently deleted), or were uploaded to your account more than 30 days ago, and not yet permanently deleted.

 Deleted files backed up, which are files that are deleted but retained because you have enabled our feature to keep deleted files for possible restoration, are not counted as permanently deleted.
-If you have disabled this feature by setting it to 0 days, then files are treated as permanently deleted as soon as they are deleted.
+If you have disabled this feature, then files are treated as permanently deleted as soon as they are deleted.

 Recent file uploads deleted, which are files uploaded within the past 30 days and then deleted, are counted as Active Files.